Skip to Main Content

 A derivative work is transformative if it uses a source work in a new or unexpected way.
 This type of use is often argued, successfully, at universities.
 The concept of transformative use is relatively new.
 It became widely known during the 1994 Supreme Court case involving the rap group, 2 Live Crew.
 The opening line of their song borrowed a segment of the lyrices from Roy Orbison's

 "Pretty Woman."
 The court ruled that the use was transformative fair use because it was such a small amount of the original song and "poked fun at the norms of what was "pretty."
-For more information on this case and others that involve transformative fair use click here
+For more information on this case and others that involve transformative fair use click here.

 • Questions to determine if the transformative use is considered fair use: